 at IMDEA Networks

-Millimeter-Wave Networking, WiGig/IEEE 802.11ad, Network Simulation (ns-3), Wireless MAC Layer Design, Wireless Networking, Next Generation Networks Architecture, and Software Defined Radio and Networking.
+Millimeter-Wave Wireless Networks, WiGig/IEEE 802.11ad/ay, Network Simulation (ns-3), Wireless MAC Layer Design, Wireless Communications, Wireless Networking, Next Generation Networks Architecture, and Software Defined Radio and Networking.

 I am a postdoctoral researcher working in Wireless Networking Group, led by

 Dr. Joerg Widmer, Research Professor at IMDEA Networks Institute.

 My research interests are primarily in the field of wireless systems covering various disciplines

 such as wireless networking protocols, prototypes and testbeds, communication, and signal processing techniques.

 I focus on millimeter-wave wireless networks, particularly the IEEE 802.11ad/ay